 The increase in the average net Loans receivable balance was primarily due to the dollar volume of new Consumer Loan assignments exceeding the principal collected on Loans receivable.
-The average yield on our Loan portfolio for the three months ended March 31, 2020 decreased as compared to the same period in 2019 due to lower yields on more recent Consumer Loan assignments.
+The average yield on our Loan portfolio for the three months ended June 30, 2020 increased as compared to the same period in 2019 primarily due to our adoption of CECL on January 1, 2020, which requires us to recognize finance charges on new Consumer Loan assignments using effective interest rates based on contractual future net cash flows, which are significantly in excess of our expected yields.